 Hello Hanszenites!
 We are one set of the RAs and we are thrilled to have you as part of the Hanszen family.
 Lebena and Nick met in Houston.
 Charlie is their naughty dog son whose saving grace is his cute little face.

 Lebena is from Abu Dhabi and received her undergraduate degree from Christ College in Bangalore, India; M.S. from University of Manchester; and PhD from University of Northern Illinois.
 She is a research manager at the Baker Institute of Public Policy and is an absolute foodie.
 She loves to cook and is looking forward to sharing her culinary creations (both savory and sweet) with you.

-Nick’s family moved around quite a bit but they eventually settled in Baytown, Texas.
+Nick's family moved around quite a bit but they eventually settled in Baytown, Texas.
 He received an undergraduate degree from Louisiana State University and a M.A. from University of California, Merced.
-Nick is an archeologist at an archeological consulting firm and likes to spend his free time camping, caving, and all things outdoors.
+Nick is an archeologist at the Texas Historical Commission and likes to spend his free time camping, caving, and all things outdoors.
 Nick has promised to at least organize a few study breaks that involves biking and taking Hanszenties beyond the hedges of Rice.

-As a couple they enjoy going to Rocket games and the local theatres to watch plays.
-Traveling is a shared interest of theirs and being foodies comes with the territory.
-They have a few recommendations for you be it microbreweries or restaurants in Houston.
-They are ardent fans of superhero movies- DC or Marvel doesn’t matter, all of them are avengers to them!
-They would like to invite you to their study breaks which is an ideal time for all Hanszenties to leave work behind and socialize, or you can come visit us on the fifth floor of New Section!
+We enjoy going to Rocket games and the local theatres to watch plays.
+Traveling is a shared interest of ours and being foodies comes with the territory.
+We have tons of recommendations for you be it microbreweries or restaurants in Houston.
+We are ardent fans of superhero movies- DC or Marvel doesn't matter, all of them are avengers to us!
+We would like to invite you to their study breaks which is an ideal time for all Hanszenties to leave work behind and socialize, or you can come visit us on the fifth floor of New Section!

 - Lebena Varghese and Nick Bourgeois, Hanszen RAs